NocturnoV2/FortniteProfileEditor/README.md

   * Edit a Theater file from STW (change zone name, power level, missions, hex coordinates, etc)
   * having an easy to navigate GUI.

 ## AS OF NOW, THERE IS LITTLE TO NO FUNCTIONALITY.
+The GUI is also very barebones as of now but that will change in the future.
 If you would like to contribute, feel free to make a pull request!